ansonyao/ansonyao.github.io/_posts/2016-11-28-How-to-reduce-the-app-launch-time-in-an-iOS-project.markdown

 The launch time is measured by adding environment variable in XCode project scheme editor DYLD_PRINT_STATISTICS.
 ![image](/assets/images/dyld_print.png)

-For cold start and hot strat, I tried my best to minic a code start, i.e., dynamic libs are not brouhgt into memeory yet by other apps when demo app starts to launch.
+For cold start and hot strat, I tried my best to minic a code start, i.e., dynamic libs are not brouhgt into memeory yet before our demo app starts to launch.
 So in human words, I basically restarted my cell phone before clicking on that little icon of my demo app...

 # The loading time (with iPhone 6s+) is printed as follows: